Gnaeus Marcius Coriolanus: First name

 Coriolanus's first name is traditionally given as Gnaeus; this was the form used by the historian Livy and by later Latin authors.
-The Greek author Dionysius of Halicarnassus, on the other hand, calls him Gaius, which was followed by Plutarch.
+The Greek author Dionysius of Halicarnassus, in contrast, calls him Gaius, which was followed by Plutarch.
 Ogilvie suggests Dionysius may have followed a separate tradition originated from the annalist Licinius Macer.

 In English, Thomas North's sixteenth-century English translation of Plutarch's Parallel Lives, The Lives of the Noble Grecians and Romans, was a primary source for Shakespeare's Coriolanus; in both texts, the name is given as Caius.

 Siege of Corioli

 Coriolanus came to fame as a young man serving in the army of the consul Postumus Cominius in 493 BC during the siege of the Volscian town of Corioli.
 While the Romans were focused on the siege, another Volscian force arrived from Antium and attacked the Romans, and at the same time the soldiers of Corioli launched a sally.
 Marcius held watch at the time of the Volscian attack.
 He quickly gathered a small force of Roman soldiers to fight against the Volscians who had sallied forth from Corioli.
 Not only did he repel the enemy, but he also charged through the town gates and then began setting fire to some of the houses bordering the town wall.
 The citizens of Corioli cried out, and the whole Volscian force was dispirited and defeated by the Romans.
 The town was captured, and Marcius gained the cognomen Coriolanus.